What’s the difference between postpaid and prepaid phone plans?

 But while terms like prepaid and postpaid are pretty self-explanatory on the surface, there are some key differences between them.

 Prepaid mobile plans

-Prepaid used to be considered the sole domain of students and seniors, primarily because it’s a budget-friendly payment system.
-As the name suggests, Prepaid mobile plans are paid in advance of usage.
+Prepaid plans used to be considered the sole domain of students and seniors, primarily because it’s a budget-friendly payment system.
+As the name suggests, prepaid mobile plans are paid in advance of usage.

-While TPG Mobile, lets you pay for an actual month, which is how Postpaid operates in terms of its monthly billing cycle.
-That’s not the norm, though, with other Prepaid telcos tending to favour the interpretation of a month as either 28 days or 30 days.
-Despite the difference of two days, it means you should expect to recharge 13 times a year for a 28-day Prepaid plan and 12 for a 30-day Prepaid plan.
+For example, Felix Mobile lets you pay for an actual calendar month, which is how postpaid operates in terms of its monthly billing cycle.
+That’s not the norm, though, with other prepaid telcos tending to favour the interpretation of a month as either 28 days or 30 days.
+Despite the difference of two days, it means you should expect to recharge 13 times a year for a 28-day prepaid plan and 12 for a 30-day prepaid plan.

 Who are Prepaid mobile plans for?

 Prepaid plans aren’t just for seniors and students these days.
 Anyone looking to benefit from predictable expenditure and who has a handset they’re happy with should consider the savings of a prepaid plan.

 There are more dollars to be saved for longer prepaid commitments, too, if you don’t mind ponying up more upfront to not have to think about recharging for a while.
 You can check out the best 90-day, 180-day, and even 365-day prepaid plans here.

 It’s all in the title, really.
 Postpaid mobile plans are those ones that you receive a bill for at the end of the month, paying for your service retroactively rather than proactively.

 What’s not as obvious is these plans tend to let you tap into some pretty special perks, including international calls, roaming bolt-on travel packs, data-free streaming services, and the option to pay off a shiny new handset like the Samsung Galaxy S21 or iPhone 12.